Product Post, Sensor

 ultrasonic sensor hc sr04

 The ultrasonic sensor can tell you how far things are, even if they’re as distant as 13 feet.
-It’s really cheap and easy to use, which is great for robots that run on batteries.
+It’s cheap and easy to use, which is great for robots that run on batteries.
 This thing looks like the eyes of Wall-E the Robot.
 It sends out sounds you can’t hear, and these sounds are like 40,000 little vibrations per second.
 The farther away things are, the quieter the sounds get.
 Depending on how far stuff is, you can use this sensor for all sorts of things.
 You can also study how the sensor works to get what it does.

 How Ultrasonic Sensor Works